livia360/Captone_project2/README.md

 # 1. Introduction

-- With growing demand in the market, a Supertore giant likes to have a better understanding of what factors matter to their sales and improve the forthcoming sales strategy.
+- With the growing demand in the market, a Superstore giant likes to have a better understanding of what factors matter to their sales and improve the forthcoming sales strategy.

 - The dataset is from [Kaggle](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final) and was collected between Jan.
 2014 and Jan.
 2018 across 49 states in the US.